squirrly/squirrly-seo/readme.txt

 <strong>You can read reviews from Internet Marketing experts on http://www.squirrly.co/reviews-pag68312.html</strong>

-More then helping you with your internet marketing efforts, we strive to offer Excellence in Customer Service.
+More than helping you with your internet marketing efforts, we strive to offer Excellence in Customer Service.

 - we have a Free Coaching session with 14 lessons and 10 actionable work files, awaiting you after you install the plugin and connect to squirrly.co